MicrosoftDocs/memdocs/memdocs/intune/apps/apps-enterprise-app-management.md

 Using an Enterprise application is only provided by Microsoft Intune.
 Configuration Manager isn't supported, however Enterprise applications will work for co-managed clients.

-### Do Enterprise application management use **Winget**?
+### Does Enterprise Application Management use **Winget**?

-No. Enterprise application management leverages Win32.
+No. Enterprise Application Management leverages Win32.

 ### For the application updating, will the app be upgraded, installed side-by-side, or will the previous version be uninstalled?

 You can configure what experience you want related to uninstalling the previous version, however the behavior of the application upgrade is controlled by the vendor.

-### Is Enterprise application management available for GCC, GCC High, or DoD tenants?
+### Is Enterprise Application Management available for GCC, GCC High, or DoD tenants?

 Support for GCC is planned to be available later in 2024.

-### Is Autopatch leveraged with Enterprise application management?
+### Is Autopatch leveraged with Enterprise Application Management?

-Autopatch isn't leveraged with Enterprise application management.
+Autopatch isn't leveraged with Enterprise Application Management.
 We plan to evaluate Autopatch and other integrations in future iterations.

-### Is Enterprise application management available for co-managed devices?
+### Is Enterprise Application Management available for co-managed devices?

 Yes.
-Enterprise application management is available for co-managed devices.
+Enterprise Application Management is available for co-managed devices.

 ## Next steps